-The rating for the long term Instrument of Udaipur Cement Works Limited (UCWL) continue to reflect the strategic importance of UCWL to its parent - JK Lakshmi Cement Ltd (JKLC; rated 'CARE AA; Stable/CARE A1+'), and the strong management, operational and financial linkages it has with JKLC, besides the demonstrated support it has received from its parent entity in the past, which is expected to continue going forward as well.
-As a subsidiary of JKLC, UCWL has been able to increase the market presence of JKLC in its key market of Northern and Western India.
+The ratings for the bank facilities of Udaipur Cement Works Limited (UCWL) continue to reflect the strategic importance of UCWL to its parent - JK Lakshmi Cement Ltd (JKLC; rated 'CARE AA; Stable/CARE A1+'), and the strong management, operational and financial linkages it has with JKLC, besides the demonstrated support it has received from its parent entity in the past, which is expected to continue going forward.
+As a subsidiary of JKLC, UCWL has been able to increase the market presence of JKLC in its key market of northern and western India.
 Going forward, the group is undertaking its future expansion plans through UCWL, which will lead to an increased contribution of UCWL in the group.
-Currently, UCWL contributes about 16% of the cement capacity of the group on a consolidated level, which will increase to 28% post the expansion and this will significantly contribute to the consolidated revenue and profitability of JKLC, going forward.
-UCWL's presence, hence, will be critical for JKLC in maintaining its market share in its key markets.
+Currently, UCWL contributes about 16% of the cement capacity of the group on a consolidated level, which will increase to 28% post the expansion, and this will significantly contribute to the consolidated revenue and profitability of JKLC, going forward.
+Hence, UCWL's presence will be critical for JKLC in maintaining its market share in its key markets.
 JKLC is expected to continue to support UCWL through equity infusions and corporate guarantees (CGs) for its upcoming capex plans.

 The ratings further consider UCWL's sustained turnaround in the operating and financial performance in the past few years.
-Post the recent debottlenecking exercise and the proposed expansion (which is expected to be commissioned by FY25), the overall capacity of UCWL (standalone) will be 4.7 million tonne per annum (MTPA).
+Post the recent debottlenecking exercise and the proposed expansion (which is expected to be commissioned by FY25 [refers to the period April 1 to March 31]), the overall capacity of UCWL (standalone) will be 4.7 million tonne per annum (MTPA).
 The sustenance in the healthy operational performance, along with the proposed equity infusion of approximately ₹400 crore, is expected to lead to an enhanced net worth base for UCWL (standalone) by FY23-end, with an overall gearing of around 1.50x.

-The ratings are, however, constrained by project risks associated with the proposed capacity augmentation plan, cyclicality associated with the cement industry, and exposure to volatility in input costs.
+The ratings are, however, constrained by the project risks associated with the proposed capacity augmentation plan, cyclicality associated with the cement industry, and exposure to volatility in input costs.
 The ratings have been assessed at a standalone level.
-UCWL remains a strategically important subsidiary of JKLC, with strong management, operational and financial integration with the parent.
+UCWL remains a strategically important subsidiary of JKLC, with strong management, and operational and financial integration with the parent.